Nebraska Revised Statute 28-323

 (1) A person commits the offense of domestic assault in the third degree if he or she:

-(a) Intentionally and knowingly causes bodily injury to his or her intimate partner;
+(a) Intentionally, knowingly, or recklessly causes bodily injury to his or her intimate partner; or

-(b) Threatens an intimate partner with imminent bodily injury; or
+(b) Threatens an intimate partner with imminent bodily injury.

 (3) A person commits the offense of domestic assault in the first degree if he or she intentionally and knowingly causes serious bodily injury to his or her intimate partner.

-(8) For purposes of this section, intimate partner means a spouse; a former spouse; persons who have a child in common whether or not they have been married or lived together at any time; and persons who are or were involved in a dating relationship.
-For purposes of this subsection, dating relationship means frequent, intimate associations primarily characterized by the expectation of affectional or sexual involvement, but does not include a casual relationship or an ordinary association between persons in a business or social context.
+(b) Intimate partner means a spouse; a former spouse; persons who have a child in common whether or not they have been married or lived together at any time; and persons who are or were involved in a dating relationship; and

 Annotations